Covid-19 worries send Emmy Awards show outdoors

-LOS ANGELES (REUTERS) - The Emmy Awards ceremony for achievement in television was moved outdoors on Tuesday (Aug 10) in the latest setback to live events because of rising concerns over the coronavirus pandemic.
+LOS ANGELES • The Emmy Awards ceremony for achievement in television was moved outdoors on Tuesday in the latest setback to live events because of rising concerns over the coronavirus pandemic.

 The Sept 19 ceremony in Los Angeles was initially due to take place indoors before a limited celebrity audience.